BurntCaramel/Guides/content/guides/deploying-front-end/README.md

 ### Disadvantages

-- Only server-side language is JavaScript
+- Only Lambda language is JavaScript
+- Only Lambda region is AWS’s us-east

 ## Zeit Now